Goshido/android-vulkan/docs/static-mesh-component.md

 ## <a id="method-set-local">`SetLocal ( localMatrix )`</a>

-Method sets local transform of the compoment.
+Method sets local transform of the component.

 **Parameters:**